-These Downloadable Yoga Stick Figures will help you to:
+Downloadable Yoga Stick Figures Will Help you to:

-Use the yoga pose images (high quality jpeg files) to create a great visual representation of your yoga sequence with your favorite software package (such Microsoft Word).
+Use the yoga pose images (high-quality jpeg files) to create a great visual representation of your yoga sequence with your favorite software package (such as Microsoft Word).

 Take your printed yoga sequence with you to your mat and use it to guide your practice or teaching.

-Afterwards, you can easily make any changes to your pose flow and save it to use again.
-Use the drawings to document yoga sequences, save them on your computer and print them out.
+Afterward, you can easily make any changes to your pose flow and save it for use again.
+Use the drawings to document yoga sequences, save them on your computer, and print them out.
 No need to re-create each posture drawing or each sequence the next time you need it.
 Build a library of your own!